riscv-non-isa/riscv-asm-manual/riscv-asm.md

 To better diagnose situations where the program flow reaches an unexpected location, you might want to emit there an instruction that's known to trap.
-You can use an `UNIMP` pseudo-instruction, which should trap in nearly all systems.
+You can use an `UNIMP` pseudoinstruction, which should trap in nearly all systems.
 The *de facto* standard implementation of this instruction is:

 - `C.UNIMP`: `0000`.
 The all-zeroes pattern is not a valid instruction.
 Any